An empirical Bayes Approach to stochastic blockmodels and graphons: shrinkage estimation and model selection: Introduction

 Network data, consisting of relations among a set of individuals, are usually modeled by a random graph.
 Each individual corresponds to a vertex or node in the graph, while their relations are modeled by edges between the vertices.
 Such data have become popular in many domains, including biology, sociology and communication \citep{Albert_2002}.
 Statistical methods are often used to analyze network data so that the underlying properties of the network structure can be better understood via estimation of model parameters.
 Examples of such properties include degrees, clusters and diameter \citep{Barabasi509, Newman2566} among others.

-To better understand the heterogeneity among vertices in a network, community detection methods \citep{Girvan7821, Newman_2004} have been proposed to group vertices into clusters that share similar connection profiles.
-A large portion of community detection methods are developed based on the stochastic block model (SBM) \citep{FREEMAN1983139}, which constructs an interpretable probabilistic model for the heterogeneity among nodes and edges in an observed network.
+To better understand the heterogeneity among vertices in a network, community detection and graph clustering methods \citep{Girvan7821, Newman_2004} have been proposed to group vertices into clusters that share similar connection profiles.
+A large portion of the clustering methods are developed based on the stochastic block model (SBM) \citep{FREEMAN1983139}, which constructs an interpretable probabilistic model for the heterogeneity among nodes and edges in an observed network.

 For a simple random graph on $n$ nodes or vertices, the relationships between the nodes are modeled by $\frac{1}{2}n(n-1)$ binary random variables representing the presence or absence of an edge.
 The edge variables can be equivalently represented by an $n \times n$ adjacency matrix $\bfX$, where $X_{ij} = 1$ if node $i$ and $j$ are connected and $X_{ij} = 0$ otherwise.
 We do not consider self loops in this work, and thus $X_{ii} = 0$ for $i = 1,\ldots,n$.